TOP |

 output voltage?WJ Beaty, 12/2017

 Where does battery voltage actually come from?
 When I finally learned the answer, I was stunned, because none of my engineering or chemistry college textbooks explained it.
 (They only presented equations describing it.
-They obviously didn't understand it themselves, since they couldn't explain it to Einstein's grandmother.)
+They obviously didn't understand it themselves, since they couldn't "explain it to Einstein's grandmother.")

 Battery voltage is determined by micro-thin layers on the two battery plates.
 All batteries always contain two separate independent batteries inside them (well, they're actually called half-cells, not batteries.)
 One of these appears at the surface of the positive plate, while the other is at the surface of the negative.
 The "terminals" of each half-cell are a metal wire on one side, and an electrolyte-filled volume on the other (perhaps use a water-hose terminal instead of a water tank.)
 For example we can have a zinc half-cell with zinc chloride solution, a lead half-cell with acid, lithium half-cell, carbon, etc. Each metal creates its own special voltage, and it's possible to mix and match the half-cells.
 Normally we connect the two half-cells back-to-back in series, with the water-conductors touching.